Mercedes E-Class hybrid performance, top speed & engine

 - 2Range, MPG, CO2 & chargingThe Mercedes E-Class hybrid has a decent electric range and impressive CO2 and MPG figures, on paper at least

-- 4Engines, drive & performance - currently readingThe Mercedes E-Class plug-in hybrids are powerful, but can feel a bit less dynamic due to their added weight
+- 4Performance, engine & drive - currently readingThe Mercedes E-Class plug-in hybrids are powerful, but can feel a bit less dynamic due to their added weight